 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.” –Romans 12:2

 5. Nutrition: (Bulbs will normally flower well in their first year on any kind of soil, but may rapidly decline without additional nutrition.)

-Simply put–Study is needed.
-Read your Bible, and don’t stop reading your Bible; but don’t simply read–put it into practice.
-The Israelites were said to be destroyed for lack of knowledge, God tried to teach them but they rejected God and His teachings, continuing to do every hated thing.
+Simply put, more study is needed.
+Read your Bible practicing what you learn.
+The Israelites were said to be destroyed for lack of knowledge.
+God tried to teach them but they rejected God and His teachings, continuing to do every hated thing.